According to Business of Apps, consumers use an average of 25 apps per month, yet spend more than 77% of their time on just three of these apps.

 4. Don’t over do it

 As a marketer, when you discover something is effective it’s hard not to let the enthusiasm take over and get a little carried away.
 But no matter how effective your push notifications are, you do need to maintain some self-control.
-Nothing will push your users away faster than if you become the mobile app equivalent of a needy girlfriend.
+Nothing will push your users away faster than if you become the mobile app equivalent of a needy-partner.
 Notification tolerance varies amongst different app categories and the individual user, so again this is just something that will need to be tested.

 Below is an example of how Netflix have got this right in terms of sending their users a unique message about a specific show they have already shown interest in.
 This is much more effective than Crunchyroll’s strategy which appears to push out a notification every time a new episode of any show has been released.